abo-junghichi/ternary-backprop/README.md

 and it downloads
 [the MNIST database](http://yann.lecun.com/exdb/mnist/)
 then begin learning.
+Though this code is tested only at x86, it should work at any environment of [Gentoo Linux](https://www.gentoo.org/downloads/).

 ## References
 [Binarized Neural Networks: Training Deep Neural Networks with Weights and Activations Constrained to +1 or -1](https://arxiv.org/abs/1602.02830)